joliss/better-tweet-feed/README.md

 *Better Tweet Feed* is a Twitter web frontend running against the Twitter API with OAuth.

+**Twitter updated their API, and this app does not seem to work anymore.**

 It is built with [Ember.js](http://emberjs.com/) and [CoffeeScript](http://coffeescript.org/).